jordanBTCplz/not-yeti/README.md

+# Vault
-# Dice → BIP39 → xpub (stdlib only)
+Dice → BIP39 → xpub (stdlib only)

 Small offline Python tools for:

-1. Casino dice → 23 BIP39 words
+1. Assist in converting dice rolls to initial 23 words
-2. 3 extra bits → word 24 (checksum)
+2. Add 3 bits plus a formatted version of the 23 words to generate 24th word
-3. 24 words → BIP84 account **xpub** + Core watch-only descriptor + address 0
+3. 24 words → BIP84 account XPUB + core watch-only descriptor + address 0

 No pip.
 No network.
 Python 3 stdlib only.

 This is **not** a wallet.
-Signing is Sparrow or Bitcoin Core on an air-gapped machine.
+Signing will have to be done on Sparrow or Bitcoin Core on an air-gapped machine.
 The online node only ever sees an xpub.
+This setup can be used to generate an XPRV as well in order to sign, but my primary goal is to create a vault.

 ## Files